-A data management plan (DMP) is a critical part of your grant application which outlines how you will collect, organize, manage, store, secure, backup, preserve, and share your data.
-But what is data?
-Read all about how NYU and the federal government defines research data here.
+A data management plan (DMP) is a short (2 pages max) but critical part of your grant application which outlines how you will collect, organize, manage, store, secure, backup, preserve, and share your data.

 The particular requirements of a DMP will vary among funding agencies, so it is best to always consult the agency's resources for their specific needs.
-However there are a few common attributes to all data management plans, including:
+Most DMPs will ask you to provide some information about:

 An overview of the formats and types of data to be produced.

 Research methodology (data collection, processing, and analyzing).

 Roles & responsibilities in regards to data collection, description, processing, analyzing, and disseminating.

 Standards you will use to describe your data (metadata).

 Security measures taken to protect data and/or participant confidentiality.

 NYU's Policy on Retention of and Access to Research Data also may factor into your DMP.
 Key factors in the policy include: